loopdash/loopdash/src/glossary/html.md

 title: HTML - Loopdash
 h1: HTML
 h2: What does it mean?
-summary: HTML is a markup language used to structure and display content on web pages, and is an essential component of WordPress development.
+description: HTML is a markup language used to structure and display content on web pages, and is an essential component of WordPress development.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly